How to Swim For Exercise without getting Broad Shoulders

 So when my partner surprised me with 3 months worth of swimming lessons – I know swimming basics but cannot tread water and don’t feel comfortable in the deep end – I was conflicted.

 Swimming is an excellent way to burn calories.
-It’s great for cardio and resistance training, low impact, fun, and is a head to toe activity (works a lot of different parts of the body at one time), so I was looking forward to having two days a week in which to switch up my workout routine.
+It’s great for cardio and resistance training, low impact, fun, and is one of the more effective full body exercises (works a lot of different parts of the body at one time), so I was looking forward to having two days a week in which to switch up my workout routine, maybe try to go to a weight room equipment so I can use all the weights.
 Variety is not only the spice of life, but a surefire way to stick to your fitness plans.
+Choose a good swimming pool with Intex pools pumps and filters.

 Being the life hacker I am, I decided to do some research to see if there are any strokes or ways to train that would put less emphasis on the developing the shoulders and biceps.
 Some people say it can’t be done but I know if there’s a will, there’s a way.
 Here’s how to add swimming to your workout regimen without getting broad shoulders: